iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 ## First improvement of the connection
 Yet, this is not optimized at all.
 In fact, what we do here is we create a new socket, send a message, then destroy this socket, and then start all over from the beginning.
-Obviously, this is not the way it should be, and we can improve this by opening a socket at first, and then keeping it open all the time the client is connected.
+Obviously, this is not the way it should be, and we can improve this by creating a socket at first, and then keeping it open all the time the client is connected.
 This is how it is done.
 Instead of this :
 ```
 a